How and why create a brand book for your business? Steps from A to Z.

 Today, a brand must develop awareness (its notoriety), everyone knows it.
 And if you didn't know it yet, we'll explain.
 It is very simple.
 Having a strong brand awareness allows you to generate more leads (prospects) to finally increase your turnover.
 We told you it was simple 😉

 By developing your notoriety, your future customers will have more confidence in you and your skills...
 They will then be more open to a potential collaboration.
 The development of notoriety is a key factor in the success of a business!
-And this includes the brand image and its values.
-To do this, we present you with a tool that is very simple to use: the Brand Book (or branded book).
-You're probably thinking, "What's this again?"
-Don't panic!
-We explain everything we know about it.

 In this article, we reveal how to create this essential document for any brand.
 But also its advantages, examples of brand books from (very) famous brands, the steps to follow and finally some advice from the Duck team!
 Are you ready?
 Let's start at the beginning.